When LGSCO is the right route

 For: Refusal to assess, refusal to issue, content of Sections B/F/I, cease to maintain

-Remedies: Order LA to assess/issue/amend/maintain.
+Remedies: Order local authority to assess/issue/amend/maintain.
 Substantive decision on the EHCP itself.

 LGSCO